-Ray Evans introduces a resource that helps leaders to clarify their mission and goals.
-He says it’s been a huge help to him as he led a growing ministry team and is really useful as you move from rotas to teams.
+The CARE acronym can help leaders to clarify their mission and goals.
+It’s been a huge help to me as I've led a growing ministry team and is really useful as you move from rotas to teams.

 It was gold dust.
 In twenty pages and in twenty minutes I learnt more about running good teams than in a decade of my good intentions.
 What was it?
 The CARE plan1.

 Great leaders run great teams.
 But I am not a great leader.
 I am an ordinary leader aspiring to be a ‘good and faithful servant’ leader.
 I guess you are too.
 What I needed was help – not so much more inspiration to serve, but practical transferable wisdom to make things better.
 And it came in the shape of the CARE plan.

 Used by an average leader, a team’s life and performance can become outstanding.
 More than that, it can be achieved almost independently from any individual member’s brilliance.
 The CARE plan really does turn the ‘Together Everyone Achieves More’ acronym into reality.

 It's not quite painting by numbers, but it can give a team leader a framework, which if followed, will help the team get balanced outcomes.
 Like a good recipe it has all the ingredients, so if you include them all you end up with a delectable dish.

 When a team comes together, talk at first about the big picture of what the team is aspiring to achieve.
 Not just ‘We make the coffee at church’, but ‘We are part of a team that puts people in heaven.’